ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 Stage 6 – ICA essentially disappears; the brain is supplied by the ECA

-• the staging system was first described by Suzuki and Takaku in 1969 and is still used
+• the staging system, initially described by Suzuki and Takaku in 1969, is still used

-• staging refers to findings on DSA, although the similar system may be applied to MRA or CTA
+• staging is based on DSA findings, although a similar system may be applied to MRA or CTA

-• progression is more rapid in children than in adolescents or adults
+• disease progression is more rapid in children compared to adolescents or adults

 Imaging modalities